 • All accepted films are eligible for the Audience Award.

 • Feature films may not have been released theatrically or aired on television in the U.S. prior to the festival.

 • ONLY online preview copies are accepted for submissions.

 • Be sure to upload photos, stills and press kits or include a web link.
 If your work is selected, photos will be used for promotion and for the GlobeDocs Film Festival website and catalog.
 Please do NOT send unessential materials (such as bio, reviews or other publicity kits) unless absolutely necessary.

 • Acknowledgment of receipt of your entry will be made by via FilmFreeway.
 Preview DVDs and support materials will not be returned.
-You will be notified of acceptance or rejection via email by approximately August 15, 2020.
+You will be notified of acceptance or rejection via FilmFreeway by approximately September 1, 2021.

 • Filmmakers must be available to attend the festival to participate in a Q&A with Boston Globe journalists.

 • GlobeDocs Film Festival does not pay rental/screening fees for submitted works which are programmed.

 • GlobeDocs Film Festival will pay RETURN shipping for the film (exhibition copy) within the Continental U.S. ONLY.
 It is the filmmaker’s responsibility to deliver the film to the festival via the requested method by: September 10, 2021